 Form a support system and keep them involved

-The weight of the world may feel like it's on your shoulders, but it is not.
-This CPS case will allow you to involve your support system to help maintain some normalcy in your child’s life during the case.
-The more involved you are, the more your family’s cultural, linguistic, educational, religious, and other needs will be considered and implemented within safety, service, and visitation planning.
+The world's weight may feel like it's on your shoulders, but it is not.
+This CPS case will allow you to involve your support system to help maintain some normalcy in your child's life during the case.
+The more involved you are, the more your family's cultural, linguistic, educational, religious, and other needs will be considered and implemented within safety, service, and visitation planning.

 Your child's circumstances are changing, and a visitation plan must consider those changes.

-You and CPS need to keep in mind the long-term goals for your child.
+You and CPS need to remember your child's long-term goals.

-No matter what your role has been in your child’s life, you can look at this CPS case as the beginning of a new life for you and your child.
-If you are gaining a stronger relationship with your child and are bonding well, it could be that you are going to be named as the likely permanent managing conservator of your child.
-This is great news for you, and the judge will give you increased access and decision-making capabilities to further this goal.
-However, your willingness to participate in the process early can have a tremendous impact on the case later on.
+No matter what your Role has been in your child's life, you can look at this CPS case as the beginning of a new life for you and your child.
+If you are gaining a stronger relationship with your child and are bonding well, it could be that you will be named as your child's likely permanent managing conservator.
+You should be quite happy about this, and the judge will expand your access and decision-making power to help you achieve this.
+However, your willingness to get involved early in the process can have a significant impact on the case in the long run.

 Foster care is a scary term for parents going through CPS cases.
 It means that a great deal of your personal autonomy regarding your child is being ceded to a stranger.
 It is even tougher to deal with because having your child placed with a foster family is a sign that something is lacking in your ability to parent your child- at least in the eyes of CPS.